THE SEP STORY

 We all love elegant design: No matter our location or circumstance we all love beauty.

-ECO-SUSTAINABLE - SO THE PLANET DOESN'T PAY THE PRICE
+SO THE PLANET DOESN'T PAY THE PRICE

 All of our embroidery is undertaken by hand.
 Even assembling is mostly hand-made, using minimal machinery.